BaraqO/FUTURE_DS_03/README.md

   5. Standardscaler
   6. labelencoder
 ## Data Preprocessing
-Handled missing values in columns by filling them with appropriate statistical measures created new features TotalIncome, Loan-Income-Ratio, and Debt-Income-Ratio for better model performance Normalized features using StandardScaler
+  -Handled missing values in columns by filling them with appropriate statistical measures -created new features TotalIncome, Loan-Income-Ratio, and Debt-Income-Ratio for better model performance -Normalized features using StandardScaler